Chapter 45

 "I have seen some holographic images of pages in those books, Ben.
 I would love to read them, but who is going to help me.
 Luke says, they are written in the old Jedi language and even he doesn't fully understand that old language."

 'I suggest, Liane, you should begin to explore the Jedi cavern on your own and have a serious look all that ancient Jedi knowledge.
 I'm sure you will benefit greatly from those visits.
 The knowledge hidden in that cave will be greatly rewarding, I assure you.
-Think about it, Liane, don't spend too much of your time on the history of the old times, or on your past on Morantan.
-I'm not saying your study here is useless, nor what Luke has taught you of Jedi meditation isn't of great value, but an even greater treasure is awaiting you in those old Jedi books and the Jedi holocrons.'
+Think about it, Liane, don't spend too much of your time on the history of the Empire and the Civil War, or on your past on Morantan.
+I'm not saying your study here is useless, nor am I telling you that what Luke has taught you of Jedi meditation isn't of great value, for it certainly is, but an even greater treasure is awaiting you in those old Jedi books and the Jedi holocrons.'

 Ben's apparition faded, leaving Liane with a mind full of questions.